cryptocontrol/ios-podfile/README.md

-iOS Client - CryptoCryptol Crypto News Api
+iOS Client - CryptoControl Crypto News Api
 ===========================================

 Official iOS client for the [CryptoControl.io](https://cryptocontrol.io) API.
 The CryptoControl iOS client lets developers access rich formatted articles from cryptonews sources from all around the world.